Karya · AI Consulting

 Four kinds of intelligence.

-Often the answer isn’t AI — it’s automation, software, or a decision system.
+Often the answer isn’t AI.
+It’s automation, software, or a decision system.
 We pick the lane by the problem in front of us, and combine them when the work actually demands it.

 05 · From Prototype to System